 Travel to the western foothills of the Mayacamas mountain range over-looking Yountville, to Blankiet Estate.
-This beautiful place merits its name of Paradise Hills with its gorgeous views of the valley.
+This beautiful place merits its name Paradise Hills with its gorgeous views of the valley.
 As an organic artisanal winery Blankiet only produces a few hundred cases of each of its three flagship Red Wines.
-During your visit, you will discover the vineyards, tour the winery and its deep underground ageing cellars before heading up the hill to the beautiful tasting room under a romantic stone Renaissance style castello.
+During your visit, you will discover the vineyards, and tour the winery and its deep underground aging cellars before heading up the hill to the beautiful tasting room under a romantic stone Renaissance-style Castello.
 A unique opportunity to taste these limited-release wines.

 After your tasting, back down to the valley floor for lunch in the wine town of Oakville.
-Oakville has a vibrant food culture, where you will be spoiled for choice for restaurants.
+Oakville has a vibrant food culture, where you will be spoiled for choice of restaurants.

 Here, you will experience an intimate and private introduction to their wine, philosophy, and terroir with a private tour of the winery, sampling wine from the cask, and a vertical tasting of Promontory vintages.

-Tonight, your local expert will organise a private winery dining experience in Napa especially for you.
+Tonight, your local expert will organize a private winery dining experience in Napa, especially for you.